Welcome to ICULTA 2026

 Better Life Opportunities for UV LED Applications (Invited)

-Viability of Water and Wastewater Treatment Using UV-C LEDs
+Viability of Water and Wastewater Treatment Using UV LED Technology – Implementation Case Studies and Regulatory Implications

 Morning Session (09:00–10:30)